 Purpose & Interpretation

-Section L10.4 of the Code sets out the principle rights and obligations for compliance with any requirements set out in the SMKI Recovery Procedure.
+Section L10.4 of the Code sets out the principal rights and obligations for compliance with any requirements set out in the SMKI Recovery Procedure.

-This document, the SMKI Recovery Procedure, sets out the procedural requirements and the rights and obligations in respect of the DCC, Parties and the SMKI PMA relating to recovery from the Compromise (or suspected Compromise) of a Relevant Private Key.
+This document, the SMKI Recovery Procedure, sets out the procedural requirements and the rights and obligations in respect of the DCC, Parties and the SMKI PMA relating to recovery from the Compromise of a Relevant Private Key.
 The scope of the SMKI Recovery Procedure is as set out in Section L10 of the Code and is further set out in more detail in Section 1.2 of this document.

-The procedures as set out in this document shall be executed in the event of a Compromise (or suspected Compromise) of a Relevant Private Key, other than as directed by the SMKI PMA, in accordance with the procedures set out in this document.
+The procedures as set out in this document shall be executed in the event of a Compromise of a Relevant Private Key, other than as directed by the SMKI PMA, in accordance with the procedures set out in this document.

-For the purposes of the SMKI Recovery Procedure defined terms shall have the meaning in SEC Section A, SEC Appendix B: Organisation Certificate Policy and this Appendix L Annex F: Additionally, the following shall apply:
+For the purposes of the SMKI Recovery Procedure defined terms shall have the meaning in SEC Section A (Definitions and Interpretation), SEC Appendix B (Organisation Certificate Policy), and Appendix F (Definitions) of this SEC Appendix L (SMKI Recovery Procedure).
+Additionally, the following shall apply:

 notwithstanding the definition as set out in Section A of the Code, “Subscriber” means, in relation to any Organisation Certificate associated with a Relevant Private Key, a Party which has been Issued with and accepted that Organisation Certificate, acting in its capacity as the holder of the Organisation Certificate;

 “M#N Share” means, in relation to a Private Key, that the key is split into N Key Components such that the Private Key may be recreated using any M or more Key Components, and the Private Key may not be recreated using fewer than M Key Components;

+except where explicitly stated otherwise, or where it would be inappropriate within the context of its use, the term “Compromise” shall be interpreted to be a reference to a Compromise or a suspected Compromise.

-“Contingency Symmetric Key” means the Symmetric Key used to encrypt the Contingency Public Key;
+“Contingency Symmetric Key” means, as defined in the SEC Section A, the Symmetric Key used to encrypt the Contingency Public Key;

-“Contingency Keys” means, the Contingency Symmetric Key and the Contingency Private Key;

-Relevant Private Key has the meaning set out in Section L10;
+Relevant Private Key has, as defined in the SEC Section A, the meaning set out in Section L10;

+“Recovery Action Risks” has the meaning defined in section 3.5 of this document;

+“Party” has the meaning set out in SEC Section A except for the DCC, which shall not be a Party for the purposes of this document;

+“TADP” means the Threshold Anomaly Detection Procedures;

+“XML Signing Private Key” means a Private Key for which an associated Organisation Certificate has been issued that would allow the Subscriber to sign XML documents pursuant to the SEC.
+For clarity, this includes private keys which are (1) used by the DSP, or by a provider of WAN services to the DCC, only to sign XML and (2) have a GBCS defined Remote Party Role.

 where an obligation is expressed as being an obligation on a Key Custodian it shall be interpreted as being an obligation on:

-in the case of a Key Custodian appointed by a Party, that Party, and
+in the case of a Key Custodian appointed by a Party or the DCC, that Party or the DCC as the context requires, and

-in the case of a Key Custodian appointed by the SMKI PMA or the Panel, that SMKI PMA Member or Panel Member acting in its capacity as such;
+in the case of a Key Custodian appointed by the SMKI PMA or the Panel, the SMKI PMA or the Panel as the context requires;